 Each day there seems to be a new type of patient community popping up.

-An interesting question about how to use the Personal Data generated by all these new communities, is described in a new RWJ report “Personal Data for the Public Good- New Opportunities to Enrich Understanding of Individual and Population Health.”
+An interesting question is how to use the Personal Data generated by all these new communities.
+This is described in an RWJ report “New Opportunities to Enrich Understanding of Individual and Population Health.”

 We will start our exploration into patient communities with those working to make the lives of patients with type 1 diabetes a little easier – Tidepool and the T1D Exchange.
-Then we will explore My Health Teams, Smart Patients, HealClick, and PatientsLikeMe.
+Then, we will explore My Health Teams, Smart Patients, HealClick, and PatientsLikeMe.

 Next, we will look at the work of advocacy groups.
 Organizations include The Rare Genomics Institute and The American Autoimmune Related Diseases Association.
 For more examples, you can look at The Multiple Myeloma Foundation and the Celiac Disease Foundation.